Meta Agrees to Sell Giphy to Shutterstock for a $347 Million Loss

 Which is a significant discount on the $400 million that Meta paid for Giphy back in 2020.
 But then again, as per Giphy’s own argument, GIFs ‘have fallen out of fashion as a content form, with younger users, in particular, describing GIFs as ‘for boomers’ and ‘cringe’.

 As a quick recap - back in 2020, Meta announced that it had acquired Giphy, with a view to integrating Giphy’s network of GIF content into its various tools.
-That deal was then challenged by the UK’s CMA, due to concerns that it would give Meta an unfair advantage in the digital ads market.
+That deal was then challenged by the UK’s Competition and Markets Authority, due to concerns that it would give Meta an unfair advantage in the digital ads market.

 The case went back and forth, with Meta eventually being ordered by the CMA to divest Giphy in October last year – with the ruling coming after Giphy tried to make the case that it was no longer even worth the $400 million Meta was offering, and that no company other that Meta would consider acquiring it.